unc-csxl/csxl.unc.edu/docs/sqlalchemy/0_introduction.md

 SELECT * FROM user WHERE pid=999999999
 ```

 Of course, this is super cool!
-However, there is a problem.
+However, there are a few problems.
 It is quite hard to write and execute pure SQL queries in Python.
 Plus, there is a lot of things behind the scenes to manage here.
 We need a tool that allows us to connect to our SQL database from Python so that we can manage the data in our database.

+abstract some of the accidental differences away.

 **Enter SQLAlchemy!**